oliverwilms/iris-rest/README.md

 Obtain the OpenAPI 2.0 specification for the REST service, in JSON format, and save the specification as a file.
 The file must be UTF-8 encoded.

 In the namespace where you want to define the REST service, use the file to create an instance of %DynamicObject.

+Then call the CreateApplication() method of the %REST.API class.